ofeye/capstone/README.md

-# capstone

-# Editing the file

-It's a markdown file in repository.
+# Applied Data Science Capstone

+Notebook and python files shared in this repositories.